 Water is important for your health because it flushes out waste from your system, regulates your body temperature, and helps your brain function.
 Drinking water can be accessed in various ways.
 Many Americans today rely on private wells for their source of water.
-Here are a few important facts about well water:
+Here are a few important facts about well water for drinking:

 Is It Safe To Drink Well Water?